biggiefats/RobloxEDA/README.md

 # Roblox Explanatory Data Analysis

 ## Overview
-An Explanatory Data Analysis project that uses machine learning algorithms to create good things.
+An Explanatory Data Analysis project that uses machine learning algorithms to test hypotheses/questions.
+This dataset was formed by a combination of **Selenium** and **BeautifulSoup**.